Tempo logotype

 OnePlan tracks portfolio financials inside its hub, with data aggregated from connected delivery tools.
 CapEx/OpEx classification depends on how time and activity records reach the hub through connectors, which adds reconciliation work for Jira-based delivery.
 Tempo Financial Manager classifies CapEx/OpEx from Tempo Timesheets entries on the Jira issue directly, with no aggregation layer in between.

-No. OnePlan is built on the Microsoft cloud and sold through OnePlan's direct sales motion and Microsoft partner channels, not the Atlassian Marketplace.
+Not as a native Marketplace app.
+OnePlan is built on the Microsoft cloud and sold through OnePlan's direct sales motion and Microsoft partner channels, not the Atlassian Marketplace.
 Tempo, by contrast, is distributed through the Atlassian Marketplace and extends Jira's data model directly.

 Tempo is priced per product on tier-based plans through the Atlassian Marketplace, with pricing visible before procurement.
 OnePlan's enterprise pricing is contact-for-quote through its sales team, scoped to the Microsoft cloud deployment and connector footprint.
 The honest comparison is per-product Marketplace pricing vs. a sales-led platform quote.